dannagle/PacketSender/README.md

   * \XX gets translated to XX in hex
   * \n, \r, \t will get translated to 0A, 0D, and 09
   * HEX numbers are space delimited
+    * The HEX field will attempt to interpret other common delimiters (such as commas, colons (Wireshark), semicolons, " 0x", etc) and auto-correct.
+    * A single stream of HEX is also supported.
+If the number of bytes is odd, Packet Sender will assume the front byte needs a zero and then auto-correct.
   * Example ASCII: hello world\r
   * Example HEX: 68 65 6c 6c 6f 20 77 6f 72 6c 64 0d
   * You may save a packet directly from the traffic log.
 You will be prompted for a name, and the source address and port will be switched for your convenience.